Mezzanine, Platform & Pick Module Fall Prevention

 Protect your workers and don’t take any chances with the risk of falling.
 There are too many statistics showing just how common falls from heights are, and too many injuries and deaths on record to make you complacent about the level of safety you provide.

-Safety railing, gates and other measures won’t protect someone who is determined to circumvent them, but these systems will help protect workers who are just trying to do their jobs right.
+Safety railing, gates and other measures won’t protect someone who is determined to circumvent them (or is simply too careless), but will help protect workers who are busy and distracted at these heights.

 Scott Stone Cisco-Eagle's Director of Marketing.
 He has over 25 years of experience in the industry.